SpencerCDixon/imagery-frontend/README.md

 will toggle their visibility and `ctrl + q` will move them to different parts of the screen.

+Have fun with the DevTools!
+You can click on the action names being dispatched to travel back in time.

 To run the test suite:
 ```
-npm test          # run it once
+npm test          # run it once with test coverage reporting
 npm run test:dev  # run it in watch mode, you can edit tests and they re-run super fast
 ```